In partnership with the self-employed, small businesses and entrepreneurs since 1982

 My Own Business Institute (MOBI) Santa Clara University

-The mission at My Own Business Institute (MOBI) is to start businesses that create jobs by providing training and resources to entrepreneurs around the world.
+The mission of My Own Business Institute (MOBI) is to start businesses that create jobs by providing training and resources to entrepreneurs around the world.
 MOBI’s popular online courses teach new entrepreneurs how to start a business and experienced entrepreneurs how to grow a business.

 Institute of Economic Empowerment of Women (IEEW)

-The Institute for Economic Empowerment of Women educates and empowers women around the world economically, socially and politically.
+The Institute for Economic Empowerment of Women educates and empowers women around the world economically, socially, and politically.
 IEEW does this through its signature PEACE THROUGH BUSINESS® program, which uses a four-pronged approach focused on in-country education in Afghanistan and Rwanda, US-based Leadership Development, mentorship with American women and men, and paying it forward in local communities.

 IRS Tax Outreach, Partnership and Education (TOPE)